 ELIGIBILITY

-The faculty advisor must have mentored an Enactus team that is competing in the 2025 Enactus Canada National Exposition and must attend the event.
+The faculty advisor must have mentored an Enactus team that is competing in the Enactus Canada National Exposition and must attend the event.
 This must be the faculty advisor’s first National Exposition appearance with a competing Enactus team.
-They must be registered on the R&R platform.
+They must be registered on the CACTUS.
 The Faculty Advisor must not have previously been inducted as a John Dobson Enactus Fellow

 HOW TO APPLY